 Disney Plus has support for up to seven custom individual profiles per account.
 Kids can see the shows and movies they are interested in, while their older parents can see their preferred content.
 Netflix only supports up to five profiles per account.

 Disney Plus also has a Kids Mode.
 It includes parental controls so moms and days can keep their kids from seeing content that’s out of their age group.
 Netflix also has parental controls that lets parents restrict the content that their kids can watch as well.
+We prefer the parental controls on Netflix as they give you more freedom to block out selected content.

 And the winner is…